winery/winery/README.md

 It is an Eclipse project and thus support is available through its project page <https://eclipse.org/winery>.
 Winery is also part of the OpenTOSCA ecosystem where more information is available at <http://www.opentosca.org>.

+## Disclaimer

 **The code and the linked libraries are NOT approved by Eclipse Legal.**

 There was no software security check of Eclipse Winery in the past.
 There might be [remote code execution vulnerabilities](https://github.com/mbechler/marshalsec).
-Thus, when hosting Eclipse Winery, make it accessible to trustworthy parties only.
+**Thus, when hosting Eclipse Winery, make it accessible to trustworthy parties only.**

+## Known Vulnerabilities

+We take vulnerability reports serious.
+Here a list of the publicly disclosed ones.

+- Winery is volunarable to XSS.
+All data input in the front end is NOT sanitized and sent back as is.
+For instance, you can try it out at Administration -> Namespase -> Add.

 ## Getting Started